 UMNursing Funded Research

-Erika Friedmann, PhD, has conducted nursing research at the University of Maryland School of Nursing for several decades.
-She has consistently demonstrated her commitment to advancing world health and supporting excellence in scholarship, leadership, and service through her publications, presentations and invited lectures, service to national and international organizations, and mentoring of nurse scientists and doctoral candidates.
+Dr. Friedmann has been conducting nursing research at University of Maryland School of Nursing (UMSON) for several decades.
+She has consistently demonstrated her commitment to advancing world health and supporting excellence in scholarship, leadership and service through her publications, presentations, invited lectures, service to national and international organizations, and mentoring of nurse scientists and doctoral candidates.

 Dr. Friedmann has championed interdisciplinary science and collaboration throughout her career.
-She is committed to fostering nursing research, including enhancing and supporting grant productivity and funding of faculty and graduate students.
-As a professor, her primary teaching areas are in research methods and statistics.
-She is an active member of the School of Nursing's organized research center on Biology and Behavior Across the Lifespan.
+She is committed to fostering nursing research, particularly as it pertains to enhancing and supporting grant productivity and funding of faculty and graduate students.
+As a professor, her primary teaching areas are research methods and statistics.
+She is an active member of UMSON's Biology and Behavior Across the Lifespan Organized Research Center.

-She received both a Bachelor of Arts and a Doctor of Philosophy from the University of Pennsylvania.
-She was professor and chair of the Department of Health and Nutrition Sciences at Brooklyn College of the City University of New York prior to coming to UMSON in 2003.
+Dr. Friedmann received both a Bachelor of Arts degree and a Doctor of Philosophy degree from the University of Pennsylvania.
+Prior to joining UMSON in 2003, she was professor and chair of the Department of Health and Nutrition Sciences at Brooklyn College of the City University of New York.